ai-robotics-estonia/2024_DigitalTwin_Validation_AI_Motion_Planning_CurvedSurfaces/README.md

 # Description
 ## Objectives of the Demonstration Project

-The primary goal of this project was to develop and evaluate an open-source, modular software pipeline to enable surface-conforming Cartesian motion planning and execution, with a specific focus on robotic cutting and welding applications.
+The primary goal of this project was to evaluate an open-source, modular software pipeline to enable surface-conforming Cartesian motion planning and execution, with a specific focus on robotic cutting and welding applications.
 The project aimed to create a digital twin of a robot-assisted process for curved surfaces, which could be used to test, validate, and benchmark motion planning algorithms.
-The developed digital twin pipeline seeks to bridge the gap between expensive, proprietary commercial systems and the more limited open-source alternatives by providing an integrated, robot-agnostic solution using the ROS 2 and MoveIt frameworks.
+The tested digital twin pipeline seeks to bridge the gap between expensive, proprietary commercial systems and the more limited open-source alternatives by providing an integrated, robot-agnostic solution using the ROS 2 and MoveIt frameworks.
 A key objective was to create a platform that could facilitate the integration and testing of new AI-based motion planning algorithms, thereby supporting flexible manufacturing with parametric programming.

 ## Activities and Results of the Demonstration Project
 ### Challenge